jim-lub/swordQuest-UI/README.md

 # Overview
-These files describe the story, gameplay and technical details that provide an extra layer to enhance the development experience of `swordQuest`.
-SwordQuest is an action, adventure, 2d side-scrolling game set in a medieval fantasy setting.
+These files describe the story, gameplay and technical details of `swordQuest` to provide a centralized store of information.
+This information is written to act as a guide while developing the game. `SwordQuest` is an action, adventure, 2d side-scrolling game set in a medieval fantasy setting.
 The protagonist ( ..you! ) is send out on a quest to rid the world of it’s demon invaders.
 While on this important quest you’ll be exploring a rich, detailed world filled with both friendly and enemy npcs.
-Equipped with a wide selection of weapons and abilities; enemies will perish around you.
+Equipped with a wide selection of weapons and abilities; you'll be fighting off enemies everywhere you go.

 # combatTypes, classes and actionTypes
 Combat will consist of a mixture of melee, ranged and magic abilities (combat-types).
 Each combat-type can contain one or more classes.
 The class groups a diverse set of abilities that fit in the style described by the class’s description.
 All the abilities belong to one- or several action-types; these actions depict the base effect of the ability.
 Currently there are four (4) action-types available: attack, heal, absorb and aura.
 Abilities can be mixed-and-matched from all classes; the only restriction being the required level to unlock them.
 There is a limited amount of slots available on the actionbar, so choose wisely!